Gabby-Tech1/11298181_DCIT205/README.md

 ![research](https://github.com/Gabby-Tech1/11298181_DCIT205/assets/149122552/6cc1f407-38bc-4b4a-a711-c2295e8c8a8a)
 ![resource and library](https://github.com/Gabby-Tech1/11298181_DCIT205/assets/149122552/e2c27552-7158-42c2-b5ee-1da1e09300a6)

+# What I have learnt from the project
+I have learnt that, in building a website involves skills like HTML, CSS, JavaScript and some possible backends.
+Through this project, I have gained a knowledge and hands-on experience in these technologies.
 From this project, I learnt that CSS can be used to make animations and also for styling a website.
 HTML just gives us what should be on the website.
 Whereas, CSS is for styling and making the website look more attractive.